qasidd/trap-mern-project/README.md

 This repository is to show the development and creation of an advance website application for a selected cinema franchise, using the full MERN stack principle.
 Which involves the use of: **Mongo DB**, **Express**, **React** and **Node.JS**.
 The frontend of the application will be built using React with CSS styling, while the backend will be built using Mongo/Mongoose, Express and Node.
 The functionality of our code is tested using **Chai**, **Istanbul** and **Mocha**.
 To determine if we reach test coverage that is ideal for industry standards.
 Overall, this README file will give you the neccessary information to obtain a working version of this application on your local machine.

 ### Test Coverage:
-~
+- 91.3%

 ## Aim Of The Project
- * As a team creating a full stack website application using MERN and other methods that were taught to us during our time at QA Academy.
+ - As a team creating a full stack website application using MERN and other methods that were taught to us during our time at QA Academy.
- * Using a specification given to use by a client highlight the **Minimum Value Product(MVP)** which will help in the design of the website.
+ - Using a specification given to use by a client highlight the **Minimum Value Product(MVP)** which will help in the design of the website.
- * Use wireframe.cc to plan the website pages.
+ - Use wireframe.cc to plan the website pages.
- * Work in agile mindset when developing the website.
+ - Working in agile mindset when developing the website.
+ - Testing certain aspects of the website.

 ## Getting Started